 The Impact of this Trend on U.S. Real Estate Industry

 Real estate industry relies heavily on skilled labor force.
-This is why real estate experts are raising the red flag about the aging/shrinking workforce because it will hit the industry hard in coming years.
+This is why Point Breeze REAl Estate experts are raising the red flag about the aging/shrinking workforce because it will hit the industry hard in coming years.
 They believe those technicians fixing or building new properties will retire very soon, and due to lack of adequate replacement, the demand of those in the market will rise, so the cost of hiring them, resulting to high cost of properties.
 Although immigrants represent a good percentage of

 Although immigrants represent a good percentage of skilled labor force in the construction industry, the overall population of migrant communities in the United States has continued to decrease since the year 2000.
 The number of immigrants with technical skills is high in areas like painting, carpentry, brick masonry, drywall installation and construction labor.
 However, if their population is decreasing, the number of those with technical skills will also reduce.

 The reason why this trend has emerged in the U.S. is because parents and kids believe university education is paramount to find one a white-collar job in the corporate world.
 This implies that businesses are employing many accountants, managers, engineers and other professionals at the expense of skilled work force.
 In the coming 10-20 years, the construction labor cost will be on the rise, making cost of properties unaffordable to many.
 This trend may be reversed if the Americans can strategize and educate parents as well as learners the importance of skilled labor force on the market.